unoplatform/uno.toolkit.ui/doc/helpers/Selector-extensions.md

 ## Properties
 Property|Type|Description
 -|-|-
-PipsPagerProperty|PipsPager| Backing property for the `PisPager` that will interact with the `Selector` control.
+PipsPagerProperty|PipsPager| Backing property for the `PipsPager` that will interact with the `Selector` control.

 When the `SelectorExtensions.PipsPager` is set, the control will take care of updating the number of items and the `SelectedIndex` automatically.